 One story shared with us by a customer exposes the dilemma faced by many such people.
 It is not easy to access medical marijuana, especially if one does not want anything to do with underground suppliers and cartels.

 Medical marijuana brought hope to them in their darkest moments.
 Tara was experiencing up to 200 seizures daily, and her doctors had warned that she was not likely to live past seven.
-However, a few days after putting her on marijuana medication, everything changed for the better.
+However, a few days after putting her on marijuana medication, the family says everything changed for the better.
 Even Child Neurology doctor Lindsay Smith described her recovery as “nothing short of miraculous.”

 The O’Connells are now able to take their girl out, something they only dreamed of before.
 She is even able to attend part-time school now.
 After these developments, they thought they had only her intellectual impairment to deal with, but it seems they were wrong.